A generalized Goulden-Jackson cluster method and lattice path enumeration: Our generalization of the cluster method

-\end{thm} \begin{proof} First, apply the original Goulden--Jackson cluster method (Theorem \ref{t-gjcm2}) for the alphabet $P$ and the set $\overrightarrow{B}$, where we attach the indeterminate $t_{u}$ to each word in $\overrightarrow{B}_{\negmedspace u}$.
-Then applying the homomorphism $\lambda$ yields the desired result. \end{proof} As before, the set of words in $B$ need not be infinite, and the number of indeterminates can be less than the number of words in $B$.
-It is also possible to alter the cluster matrix to only include clusters occurring at specified positions in the monoid network, which we do so in Section 4 to count Motzkin paths with no occurrences of subwords at specified heights.
+\end{thm} \begin{proof} Apply the original Goulden\textendash Jackson cluster method (Theorem \ref{t-gjcm2}) for the alphabet $P$ and the set $\overrightarrow{B}$, where we attach the variable $t_{k}$ to each word in $\overrightarrow{B}_{\negmedspace k}$.
+Then applying the homomorphism $\lambda$ yields the desired result. \end{proof} As before, the set of words in $B$ need not be infinite, and the number of variables can be less than the number of words in $B$.
+It is also possible to alter the cluster matrix to only include clusters occurring at specified positions in the monoid network, which we do in Section 4 to count Motzkin paths with no occurrences of subwords at specified heights.

-We mention three specializations which are completely analogous to those given after Theorem \ref{t-gjcm1}: \begin{itemize} \item By setting each indeterminate equal to 0, we obtain
+We mention three specializations which are completely analogous to those given after Theorem \ref{t-gjcm1}: \begin{itemize} \item By setting each variable equal to 0, we obtain

-as the $m\times m$ matrix whose $(i,j)$ entry is the sum $\sum_{\alpha}\alpha$ over all $\alpha\in A^{*}$ that can be obtained by traversing a walk from vertex $i$ to vertex $j$ in the monoid network $(G,P)$ and contain no occurrences of words in $B$. \item If every word in $B$ has length exactly 2, then setting each indeterminate equal to 0 yields a monoid network version of the Carlitz--Scoville--Vaughan theorem. \item Setting each indeterminate equal to 1 gives an alternative proof for Theorem \ref{t-totalgenmat}. \end{itemize} Observe that the original Goulden--Jackson cluster method corresponds to the special case in which the monoid network consists of a single vertex with a loop to which the entire alphabet $A$ is assigned.
-Thus Theorem \ref{t-gjcmmn} can accurately be characterized as a generalization of the Goulden--Jackson cluster method.
+as the $m\times m$ matrix whose $(i,j)$ entry is the sum $\sum_{\alpha}\alpha$ over all $\alpha\in A^{*}$ that can be obtained by traversing a walk from vertex $i$ to vertex $j$ in the monoid network $(G,P)$ and contain no occurrences of words in $B$. \item If every word in $B$ has length exactly 2, then setting each variable equal to 0 yields a monoid network version of the Carlitz\textendash Scoville\textendash Vaughan theorem. \item Setting each variable equal to 1 gives an alternative proof for Theorem \ref{t-totalgenmat}. \end{itemize} Observe that the original Goulden\textendash Jackson cluster method corresponds to the special case in which the monoid network consists of a single vertex with a loop to which the entire alphabet $A$ is assigned.
+Thus Theorem \ref{t-gjcmmn} can accurately be characterized as a generalization of the Goulden\textendash Jackson cluster method.